Women's Missionary Fellowship

 Larry and Barbʼs service in Southeast Asia has helped provide ministry teams in Myanmar, Vietnam, Cambodia, and the Philippines with much-needed technical support.
 TWR provides opportunities for people from restricted countries to access and carry out media program development work.

-Joe and Jeanie Stucky Brazil Gospel Fellowship Mission, Mossoro, Brazil
+Joe and Jeanie Stucky with Brazil Gospel Fellowship Mission, Mossoro, Brazil

 Joe and Jeanie have spent their entire married life ministering in Brazil.
 They spent 25 years in a camp ministry before joining their son in church planting in the busy city of Mossoro.
 Seeing a need to prepare children for responsible adulthood, with their sons and families they undertook the awesome task of starting a school called ALPHA.
 They are especially thankful that God has empowered them to have a positive impact on churches around town and even in other cities in Brazil as a direct result of this outreach.

-Doug and Mona Wedel AVANT in Quebec, Canada
+Doug and Mona Wedel with AVANT in Quebec, Canada

 Doug and Mona are involved in church planting ministry.
 Their work includes teaching a character program in the French public schools, which they developed, and expanding it into the business sector.
 A Christian radio station is a future hope.
 Starting a Christian Farmers International Chapter opened a new opportunity for Doug to join farmers at fairs to give out walking sticks that have the gospel beads attached.
 Many people are interested in the free sticks and listen to the gospel.
 An event called open “church” encourages locals to stop by and tour displays of the churchʼs ministries with the hope of breaking down misconceptions about evangelicals.
 The visitors are rewarded with free hot dogs and a car wash.